After a challenging year affected by the pandemic, what are the trends that will shape the social media marketing sphere in 2021?

 - Your customers can try before buying.

-- It makes it easier encouraging shoppers to make impulse purchases.
+- It makes it easier to encourage shoppers to make impulse purchases.

 Now you know how the social media landscape will look like in 2021, but remember not to overlook other aspects that are equally important.
 When showcasing your business on your social media platforms, try also to follow these essential rules: